Joaquin Phoenix as Johnny Cash, badass but troubled country rock musician

 Do Yourself a Favor and…

-Buy the movie and, for cryin’ out loud, listen to Johnny Cash!
+Check out the movie and, for cryin’ out loud, listen to Johnny Cash!

 If you’re ever in the Pittsburgh area, friends of mine host Johnny Cash Day at the Elks Club on the North Side every September.
 More information is available on their Facebook page, but I can personally say that it’s an incredible event that celebrates his life, music, and style… plus there’s cheap beer and awesome bands.
 Even if you’re not in Pittsburgh, you should come to Johnny Cash Day.